MoXyLe/NotificationCenter/README.md

 ## Running and using this project

-Spin up the containers:
+Spin up the containers (additional task №3):

 ```sh
 $ docker-compose up -d --build
 ```

-Open your browser to [http://localhost:8004/docs/](http://localhost:8004/docs/) to view the docs for API or to [http://localhost:5556](http://localhost:5556) to view the Flower dashboard for Celery tasks.
+Open your browser to [http://localhost:8004/docs/](http://localhost:8004/docs/) to view the docs for API (additional task №5) or to [http://localhost:5556](http://localhost:5556) to view the Flower dashboard for Celery tasks.

 ## API methods